Server Settings

 maxArchiveSize

-Ensure you have enough free space available in your cacheDir if you choose to increase this further.
+Ensure you have enough free space in cacheDir if you raise this value.

 cacheDir